Cptn-Sherman/voyage_engine/README.md

 - [ ] Hot load .class which extend Asset & Content classes.
 - [ ] Screenshots folder in "data" needs to be ignored by the manifest.
 #### **Bugs:**
+- [ ] `Surprise.jpg` is loaded by asset manager and the reference is higher than expected.
+(Was 3 expected 2).
+This results in asset staying loaded when it should not be.
 - [ ] manifest.json highestID contains the wrong value.
 Should not be lower than any values in folderToLastID.
 ```json
   "folderToLastID": {